gsoh/gsoh.github.io/index.markdown

 ![GS Oh](assets/img/GS_profile.JPG){:style="width: 150px; overflow: hidden; float: right; padding-left: 15px"}

 I am a software engineer at Google.
-At Google, I develop ML/AI models and platforms for automatic speech recognition.
+At Google, I train self/semi-supervised multilingual end-to-end ML models for automatic speech recognition and deliver them to the partners such as Pixel, Assistant, Youtube, and Google Cloud.

-I recently earned my Ph.D. degree at the University of Michigan where I worked on probabilistic ML models for autonomous driving and AI applications.
-My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and applications of them for AI applications including autonomous driving (prediction & planning) and sequence predictions.
+I earned my Ph.D. degree at the University of Michigan where I worked on generative AIs and decision-making under uncertainty.
+My PhD research focused on generative models (Normalizing flow, VAE, and Transformers) and learning-based planners (model-based RL, optimal control), mainly in the context of autonomous driving (prediction & planning) and sequence prediction applications (e.g., NLP).

-In Summer 2021, I was a PhD intern at Google and developed a Transformer-based non-autoregressive neural sequence model for NLU.
-In Summer 2020, I interning at Amazon AI where I researched deep generative models for music generation using Transformer and variational inference.
+In Summer 2021, I was a PhD intern at Google and developed a Transformer-based non-autoregressive neural sequence model for natural language processing.
+In Summer 2020, I interning at Amazon AI where I researched deep generative models for music generation using Transformers.
 In early 2020, I was a teaching assistant for the Machine Learning course (EECS545) at the University of Michigan.
-In 2019, I interned at Uber ATG where I worked on autoregressive prediction models and normalizing flow for autonomous driving.
+In 2019, I interned at Uber ATG where I worked on autoregressive generative models and normalizing flow for autonomous driving.

 <br />
 Contact: gsoh@umich.edu